 Before a student can be considered for transfer evaluation, he or she must apply to the College as a matriculating student and submit the application fee.
 The student must then request that official transcripts be forwarded to the Admissions Office at Lackawanna College.
-Lackawanna College's transfer policy requires that all transfer credits completed before initial enrollment be submitted no later that the official start date of the student's second semester.
+Lackawanna College's transfer policy requires that all transfer credits completed before initial enrollment be submitted no later than the official start date of the student's second semester.
 Previous coursework will be evaluated by the Registrar in direct relation to the student's declared major.
-Transfer of coursework from other institutions is granted as credit only, unless prior written approval has been obtained to repeat and replace a course in transfer (see Repeated Coursework).
-Grades of transferred classes are not recorded.
+Only credit for courses with grades of "C-" or better may be accepted in transfer regardless of method of delivery.\ Transfer of coursework from other institutions is granted as credit only, unless prior written approval has been obtained to repeat and replace a course in transfer (see Repeated Coursework).

-Only credit for courses with grades of "C-" or better may be accepted in transfer.\ Credits earned within the last twenty years\\ at institutions that have been accredited by the following organizations are eligible for transfer evaluation:
+Credits earned at institutions that have been accredited by the following organizations are eligible for transfer evaluation: